 12 Hidden Gems in Krakow

 What makes Krakow such an amazing and appealing city?
-Many visitors of this city spend much of their time visiting the “must-sees” like the beautiful architectural buildings, cathedrals and the great museums that Krakow has to offer.
-Nothing wrong with that of course, but you will spend much of your time queuing with fellow tourists.
+Many visitors spend much of their time visiting the “must-sees,” like the beautiful architectural buildings, cathedrals, and great museums.
+There is nothing wrong with that, of course, but you will spend much of your time queuing with fellow tourists.

-Our Spotters will tell you it’s the city’s ability to seamlessly blend old and new together; it’s the city’s international, but somehow still elegant and down-to-earth vibe; and it’s the constant change happening all around you.
-Here are 12 picks for some of the unique gems of Krakow, in the words of our very own team of locals.
+Our Spotters will tell you it’s the city’s ability to seamlessly blend old and new, its international but somehow still elegant and down-to-earth vibe, and the constant change happening all around you.
+Here are 12 picks for some of Krakow’s unique gems, in the words of our very own team of locals.

 Bold theater